dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 Use a `vector`.

+- double think and explain why using something else
 - double think and explain why using `deque`
 - double think and explain why using `*Deprecated` maps